How Exercise Can Help You Through Your Divorce

 Engaged couples should plan their finances together in a transparent manner and work out their future household budget, establish joint and/or separate bank accounts as well as retirement planning.
 The best ways to build credit with your spouse are to budget responsibly, set clear financial goals as a couple and meet with your spouse regularly about your finances.
 Even if your credit is bad, being honest about it and your plans to build credit helps foster goodwill between you and your spouse and help to build a long-lasting relationship.

-How Much Alimony Will I Receive In Divorce?
+How Much Alimony Will I Get in My Divorce?
+Divorce Matters® Can Help

-Maintenance will only be granted if the courts find that the spouse seeking it cannot provide for his or her reasonable needs and lacks sufficient property including property apportioned to him or her.
-Additionally, the spouse seeking maintenance must be unable to become self-supporting through employment or be the custodian of a child that prevents said spouse from seeking reasonable employment.
+Maintenance will only be granted if the courts find that the spouse seeking it cannot provide for his or her reasonable needs and lacks sufficient property, including property apportioned to him or her.
+Additionally, the spouse seeking maintenance must be unable to become self-supporting through employment or be the custodian of a child which prevents said spouse from seeking reasonable employment.

-Once the court has decided that a spouse meets the above qualifications, they will make the following considerations in deciding the length and amount of spousal support to be granted:
+Once the court has decided that a spouse meets the proper qualifications, they will make the following considerations in deciding the length and amount of spousal support to be granted:

 • The spouse’s standard of living during the marriage